alshedivat/lola/README.md

 Use `run_lola_dice.py` for reproducing experiments from the [ICML'18 paper](https://arxiv.org/abs/1802.05098).
 Check out `notebooks/` for IPython notebooks with plots.

-Note this code is not tested on GPU, so there might be unexpected issues.
+**Note:** this code is not tested on GPU, so there might be unexpected issues.

 *Disclaimer:* This is a research code release that has not been tested beyond the use cases and experiments discussed in the original papers.

+## Contribution

-Contributions to further enhance and improve the code are welcome, please email jakob.foerster at cs.ox.ac.uk and alshedivat at cs.cmu.edu with comments and suggestions.
+Contributions to further enhance and improve the code are welcome.
+Please email `jakob.foerster` at `cs.ox.ac.uk` and `alshedivat` at `cs.cmu.edu` with comments and suggestions.

 ## Citations